Klocman/Bulk-Crap-Uninstaller/index.md

 * Console interface can automatically uninstall applications based on conditions with no user input
 * Quietly uninstall many uninstallers that don't support silent uninstallation
 * Uninstall applications even if they don't have any uninstallers
+* Uninstall applications by window, shortcut or directory
 * Can handle crashing and hanging uninstallers

 ![Advanced filtering](assets/3.png)